MichelfrancisBustillos/katoteros.github.io/_posts/2025-01-23-Onboarding.md

 ## Onboarding a New System

-Once the system boots, gain console access (via ProxMox Console, SSH, or phyiscal interface), then run the following commands:
+Once the system boots, gain console access (via Proxmox Console, SSH, or physical interface), then run the following commands:

 ```bash
 sudo apt update